engeir/volcano-data-deconvolution/DOC.md

 - The deconvolution works well with SO2 delta pulses as forcing, both for daily and monthly resolved dataset
-- Deconvolution of temperature to RF is worse due to the noise in the forcing signal (But this should be attempted with the alternative method)
+- Deconvolution of temperature to RF is worse due to the noise in the forcing signal (But this may be attempted with the alternative method)
 - The development of the temperature response to SO2 delta forcing is consistent between the Otto-Bliesner et al. (2016) dataset and the CESM2 small volcanic eruption forcing
 - The amplitude of the temperature response to SO2 delta forcing within OB16 is smaller,